What is the ultimate Canon full-frame landscape lens?

 If I'm photographing wildlife or landscape, with few exceptions, the Canon RF 100-500mm F4.5-7.1 L IS USM Lens is either mounted or in my pack.
 This lens produces outstanding image quality at every setting.
 The combination of long focal lengths, long range of focal lengths, relatively compact design, fast and accurate AF, weather-sealed professional build quality, and image stabilization make this lens the perfect companion for many pursuits.

-Huge Focal Length Range, Surprisingly Good Image Quality, Reasonable Price, Image Stablization, Extremely Convenient
+Super Focal Length Range, Decent Good Image Quality, Reasonable Price, Image Stablization, Extreme Convenience

 Visit the Canon Lens Recommendations page for more recommendations.